developer-zebra/developer-zebra-site/src/datawedge/7-3/guide/input/barcode/index.md

  * **Auto (2) -** To decode both mirrored and non-mirrored DotCode barcodes (default).

 ------
-### Interleaved 2of5
+### Interleaved 2 of 5

-**Length1&#42; -** To decode an Interleaved 2of5 symbol with a specific length range, set this value to the lower limit.
-For example, to decode Interleaved 2of5 symbols containing between 4 and 12 characters, this value would be set to 4.
+**Length1&#42; -** To decode an Interleaved 2 of 5 symbol with a specific length range, set this value to the lower limit.
+For example, to decode Interleaved 2 of 5 symbols containing between 4 and 12 characters, this value would be set to 4.

-**Length2&#42; -** To decode an Interleaved 2of5 symbol with a specific length range, set this value to the upper limit.
-For example, to decode Interleaved 2of5 symbols containing between 4 and 12 characters, this value would be set to 12.
+**Length2&#42; -** To decode an Interleaved 2 of 5 symbol with a specific length range, set this value to the upper limit.
+For example, to decode Interleaved 2 of 5 symbols containing between 4 and 12 characters, this value would be set to 12.

 _&#42; See **[Decode Lengths section](#decodelengths)**, below_

 **Redundancy -** Sets the reader to read the barcode twice before accepting data.

-**Febraban -** To specify whether special check characters are inserted into the transmitted data stream of Interleaved 2of5 barcodes that meet the following requirements:
+**Febraban -** Enable or disable insertion of special check characters into the transmitted data stream of Interleaved 2 of 5 barcodes that are of length 14 characters and meet specific Febraban criteria.
-1. Contain 14 characters in length.
-2. Meet specific Febraban criteria.

 ------